sitepress/standalone-starter/pages/getting-started/rails.html.md

 order: 1
 ---

 Sitepress was originally designed to be embedded inside Rails.
-To get started, add this line to your application's Gemfile:
+To get started, add `sitepress-rails` to your Rails application.

-Add `sitepress-rails` to a Rails application by running:

 ```ruby
 bundle add sitepress-rails
 ```

-Then run:
+Then install it.

 ```ruby
 bin/rails generate sitepress:install
 ```

-Restart the Rails application server and point your browser to `http://127.0.0.1:3000/` and if all went well you should see a page created by Sitepress with next steps.
+Restart the Rails application server and point your browser to `http://127.0.0.1:3000/`.
+If all went well you should see a page created by Sitepress with next steps.

 The `sitepress:install` command configures the root route of your Rails application to point at `app/content/index.html.erb`.
 If that's not desired, open the `config/routes.rb` file and delete the `sitepress_root` line.

+If you don't see content, the manual setup will help you troubleshoot your way to victory.

 ## Manual setup